 There are several great reasons to use italki as a place to find one-on-one teachers.
 There are tons of teachers that use the platform, which means scheduling flexibility is incredibly high.
 The huge number of teachers also means that, if you’re studying a popular language, you’ll certainly be able to find lessons that match your budget.

-The language exchange feature also makes it easy to find people to chat with or to get feedback on your writing, and this part of the platform is free to use! italki can be used with just about any language and it worth checking out.
+The community features also makes it easy to find people to chat with or to get feedback on your writing, and this part of the platform is free to use! italki can be used with just about any language and it worth checking out.
 Review.

 Price: The limited version of Tandem is free; the pro version is $6.99/month, or $2.92/month for a year